-Dr. Tama Lane, a psychologist, curator of hope, storyteller, and an advocate for survivors of trauma and torture, is dedicated to treating individuals psychologically impacted by the cycle of violence.
-She has worked in Chicago, New York, including Bellevue/NYU Program for Survivors of Torture, the Occupied Palestinian Territory, and Jordan where she operated a locally run torture treatment center helping refugee survivors psychologically recover from war trauma and torture.
+Dr. Tama Lane, received her Doctorate in Clinical Psychology and advocates for survivors of trauma and torture, including those impacted by the cycle of community violence.
+She has worked in Chicago, New York, including Bellevue/NYU Program for Survivors of Torture, France, Israel, the Occupied Palestinian Territory, and resided in Jordan (Middle East) where she operated a locally run torture treatment center helping refugee survivors psychologically recover from war trauma and torture.

 Dr. Lane’s professional experiences have fueled a commitment to service diverse populations affected by various life stressors and the stigma of mental illness.
-She has a particular interest in the psychological trauma of individuals affected by war trauma and torture, refugee displacement, and violence in marginalized communities, both locally and internationally.
+She has a particular interest in the psychological trauma of individuals affected by war trauma and torture, children impacted by violence, refugee displacement, and violence in marginalized communities, both locally and internationally.
 Dr Lane is committed to understanding the aftermath and legacy of violence, their social implications and the manner in which they influence and jeopardize human development, and leapfrog from one generation to the next.

 Dr. Lane has given international presentations for Medicins du Monde/France.
 In this capacity, Dr. Lane wrote two manuals, “Biopsychosocial Assessment,” and “Basic Psychotherapy Skills” for Medicins du Monde/France and trained their local mental health professionals in the West Bank.